Taylor County Vehicle Impound Guide

 Where Is Your Car?

 Finding your vehicle is the most crucial step.
-It's likely at an official impound lot.
+It's likely at one of the local impound lots.
+Here are a few possibilities:

 How to Find Your Vehicle

-- Reference your case number: Have your arrest paperwork handy, as it will contain a case number or booking number that will help them locate your vehicle's location.
+• Reference your booking number: Have your arrest paperwork handy, as it contains a booking number that will help them locate your vehicle's location.

 What You Need to Retrieve Your Vehicle